Herpangina

 Prevention

 Prevention of herpangina is difficult, especially in childcare settings, as children can shed the viruses associated with herpangina without symptoms.
 Close attention to frequent hand hygiene with soap and water and ethanol-based hand sanitizers, especially after diapering activities or contact with nasal or oral secretions, may limit spread of infection.
-Frequent washing or sanitizing of surfaces and toys is also helpful.
+Frequent washing or sanitizing of surfaces and toys also is helpful.

 Further Outpatient Care